 The exact details of how we’ll ask you to put things right will depend on the nature of the complaint, and how the customer lost out.
 For example, if we decide that you’ve unfairly avoided or changed the terms of a policy, we may ask you to:

 - remove any retrospectively applied terms, so that the terms are the original ones

-- reduce the price to what it was originally, and refund the difference, plus interest
+- reduce the price of the policy to what it was originally, and refund the extra premium charged, plus interest

 Find out more about how we award compensation.